-With that established, our supreme constitution clearly recognizes the right of Ghana to grant an asylum to dissidents, yet this recent action on the side of authorities with regards to this particular matter forceful pursuit of a fleeing Togolese into Ghana, raises much concerns.
+With that established, our supreme constitution clearly recognizes that Ghana has a mandate to grant asylum to dissidents, yet this recent action on the side of authorities is worrying and thus raises much concerns.

 QUESTIONABLE ACTION: It is clear that due processes were overlooked on both sides, that of the Togolese and the Ghanaian authorities who took the decision at the local level to free these soldiers through mere conversations.

 Knowledge on whether the dissident was captured and taken to Togo or not is somewhat not clear.
 But it is established that 8 soldiers entered that community, 3 were captured by the community folks who were vigilant and resisted the soldiers, whiles the rest bolted back into Togo.

 The question on the minds of many is, did those 5 soldiers who managed to escape leave with the dissident they were in pursuit of?

 What due process or what necessitated the District Chief Executive and the District Police Commander to release the 3 soldiers who were rounded up by the community folks?
 If the villagers had not been on their feet and vigilant, would our security agencies know of this illegal cross-border arrest?